leoreiners/My-first-AI/README.md

 EN

-A project I made for a college work, I used python was with some libraries, the main one being TensorFlow, and the idea is to create an AI that in a few generations of learning will have a very high accuracy in differentiating two groups of images.
+A project I made for a college work, I used python with some libraries, the main one being TensorFlow, and the idea is to create an AI that in a few generations of learning will have a very high accuracy in differentiating two groups of images.